Back to school? Here are iMore's favorite apps for helping you throughout your studies

 New year, new school

 We’re in an age where students barely need to use email to arrange group projects or keep track of assignments as deadlines approach.
-Apps like Things 3, Ulysses, and Discord can all cut down those pain points, and they can also be used on a 6.1-inch iPhone to a 16-inch MacBook Pro with ease.
+Apps like Things 3, Ulysses, and Discord can all cut down those pain points and can be used on the best iPhones like the iPhone 15 Pro or even an M3 MacBook Air.

 With back-to-school season in full swing, you may be tempted to look at a new iPhone or Mac if you’re about to start up your studies again soon.
-And if you do decide to take advantage of some deals, do look into some of the apps we’ve highlighted.
+And if you do decide to take advantage of some of the best deals, do look into some of the apps we’ve highlighted.

-Who knows - when you eventually look back on your school days as well, there could be one app here that you couldn’t have managed without.
+Who knows?
+When you eventually look back on your school days, there could be one app on this list that totally transformed your experience in education.

 IM Staff